Rovinj: Climate

+Since records began in 1949, the highest temperature recorded at the local weather station was 37.1 C, on 2 August 1988.
+The coldest temperature was -14.8 C, on 7 January 1985.

+Since records began in 1984, the highest temperature recorded at the Sveti Ivan na pučini weather station at an elevation of 8 m was 34.2 C, on 5 August 2017.
+The coldest temperature was -6.5 C, on 29 December 1996.

 From May to September Rovinj receives more than 10 sunshine hours a day.
 The rainfall averages 941 mm a year and average air humidity is 72 percent.

-Originally the peninsula on which the city lies was an island, separated from the mainland by a channel.
+Originally, the peninsula on which the city lies was an island, separated from the mainland by a channel.
 The latter was filled in 1763.
-Rovinj/Rovigno Archipelago includes 22 islets.
+Rovinj Archipelago includes 22 islets.

-Population
+Demographics

+According to the 2021 census, Rovinj's population was 12,968, with 11,629 living in the city proper.
+The other settlement in the municipality is Rovinjsko Selo.
+At the 2011 census it was 14,294 and 13,056 respectively.

 In the 2011 census, there were 14,294 people living in Rovinj municipality.
 Croats form the majority at 63.3%, while ethnic minorities include Italians (11.3%), those identifying with regional affiliation (10.5%), Serbs (4.2%), Albanians (2.7%) and Bosniaks (2.1%).

+Language

+Although the Government of the Republic of Croatia does not guarantee official Croatian-Italian bilinguialism, the statute of Rovinj itself does.
+Consequently, the town is officially bilingual and traditional Italian place names are preserved in accordance with the law on national minorities.

 City government

 The City Assembly is composed of 19 representatives, coming from the following political parties: